A key part of keeping the DU community safe and healthy includes a focus on general well-being for students and employees.

-Student wellbeing is a holistic concept that includes mental health, social connections, and identity-based support.
-The following initiatives and offices are included as examples of DU support for students, helping them along their path toward leading lives of purpose and passion and having fulfilling careers.
+Student well-being is a holistic concept that includes mental health, social connections, and identity-based support.
+The following initiatives and offices are included as examples of DU support for students.

-- Student Services offered remote services during Spring 2020 and plans a hybrid model of support for students in Fall 2020, with in-person and remote opportunities for connection.
+Student Services offered remote services during Spring 2020 and plans a hybrid model of support for students for the academic year, with in-person and remote opportunities for connection.
 Students should have the option of scheduling remote meetings or in-person with the appropriate social distancing and other health measures in place.

 Identity-Based Support, Programming, and Resources

 Through the Cultural Center, Veterans Services Program, Access and Transitions, Learning Effectiveness Program, Disability Services Program (DSP) and International Student and Scholar Services DU offers comprehensive resources, programming, community building and services for identity-based support.

 COVID-19 continues to have a significant impact on the mental health and well-being of our community.
 Many individuals report increased feelings of loneliness, depression, anxiety, as well as increased substance use.
 Moreover, families face new stressors that have strained their relationships and coping abilities.
 Please visit our resources for coping with COVID here.

 All DU students, their partners, and dependents also have access to My SSP, a mental health support service.
 Students are matched with support in their own native language and culture.
 Confidential support is offered 24 hours a day, 7 days a week through chat and telephone, with full integration with on-campus resources.

 Across the year, we will continue to offer telehealth services from our on-campus clinics to serve the community.

 The DU Mental Health and Wellness Collaborative (“The Collaborative”)